VictorWu03/major-project-cs30/proposal.md

 - Player vs. player mode (Gomoku)
 - Player vs. player mode (tic tac toe)
 - Player vs. computer mode - using minimax algorithm (tic tac toe)
+- Outline of how to apply the same ai logic to gomoku

 ## Nice to have